OttieOtter

 A warm visit with Jose Falcon's Daughter (left)

-There was a beautiful covered area that separated the restaurant from the gift shop.
-A light breeze blew through the shady courtyard and provided a cool place in the mid-day desert to relax and enjoy a fine meal of enchiladas and cold beer.
+There was an exquisite covered courtyard separating the restaurant from the gift shop.
+A light breeze blew through the shaded area, creating a refreshing place in the mid-day desert to relax and enjoy a fine meal of enchiladas and cold beer.

 Courtyard at Jose Falcon's Restaurant